 Inflation is one of the differentiating characteristics of the U.S. economy in the post-World War II era.
 Except for 1949 and 1955, prices, on average, have risen each year since 1945.
-The cumulative effect of this inflation is staggering: the price level has risen nearly 900% since the end of World War II.1
+The cumulative effect of this inflation is staggering: the price level has risen a little more than 1000% since the end of World War II.1